Work

 2021 – 2022

-Before that: a brief stint writing crypto content (Crypto Pe Charcha), then co-founding a small digital marketing agency (AdsMark Media) from cold outreach alone — five clients, two six-month retainers, no warm introductions.
+Before that: a brief stint writing crypto content (Crypto Pe Charcha), then co-founding a small digital marketing agency (AdsMark Media) built entirely on cold outbound — five clients, two six-month retainers, zero warm intros.
+That was my first real GTM system: ICP hypothesis, outbound sequence, conversion, retention.
 I shut it down to go into Web3 full-time.

 And before anything: I co-built an NFT marketplace with a team I met entirely online.
 No company, no funding, no predefined roadmap.
 We shut it down after funding didn't materialise.
 The NFT bull run followed two months later.